OBF/obf-docs/Affiliated-Project-Policy.md

 ## Project status requirements

-The existing project status for OBF projects is 'main project', 'affiliated projects', 'related projects', and 'ontologies and definitions', we would like to add 'new projects' and 'student projects' and rename 'related project' to 'interesting project'.
+The existing project status for OBF projects is 'core project', 'affiliated projects', 'related projects', and 'ontologies and definitions', we would like to add 'new projects' and 'student projects' and rename 'related project' to 'interesting project'.
 Here we explain each status: